About the University

 Newest Additions

-The New Frontiers Agricultural Hall will be a $115.2 million, 184,000 square-foot building that will house the Ferguson College of Agriculture.
-The new home will strengthen OSU Agriculture’s research, teaching and Extension missions while addressing two key challenges: attracting and retaining scientific leaders and equipping collaborative teams with state-of-the-art laboratory and field facilities.
+New Frontiers Agricultural Hall is a $115.2 million, 184,000 square-foot building that will house the Ferguson College of Agriculture.
+The new home will be ready for the fall 2024 semester and strengthen OSU Agriculture’s research, teaching and Extension missions while addressing two key challenges: attracting and retaining scientific leaders and equipping collaborative teams with state-of-the-art laboratory and field facilities.
 It will redefine what is possible for faculty, students and the industries and communities that depend on their research.
 It will prioritize experiential teaching, flexible research and a strong sense of community through strategically designed spaces.
 There will be expanded space and presence for student organizations, including the Student Success Center, which coordinates on-campus career fairs and other activities with more than 60 student organizations.
 The facility is being created with modern teaching methods in mind, utilizing flexible lab spaces to serve multiple disciplines.
 It will change and modernize how research is conducted and how scientific subjects are taught.
 Featuring numerous interactive classrooms to harness students’ energy and the excitement of innovation, the New Frontiers Agricultural Hall will be a space that fosters learning and collaboration.

 Construction for the $22 million Central Market Place started in April 2023 and is scheduled to open in fall 2024.
 This new 31,000-square-foot facility will have the capacity to house nearly 300 guests and will feature food concepts in Byte, Caribou Coffee, 405 Deli and 1890 Market all in a modern, open seating atmosphere that includes a covered patio area with views of campus activities.
 Byte will be a unique “ghost kitchen" concept that will serve a rotating menu of diverse offerings.
 This can be thought of as a virtual restaurant operating as a digital storefront.
 The guest places their order via an app or kiosk and the food is prepared in the back of the house and delivered through a locker-style system.
 Caribou Coffee will be just like its counterpart in the Student Union.
 405 Deli made its campus debut in the Kerr-Drummond dining complex during the fall 2022 semester and will transition over to Central Market Place.
 This self-branded sandwich concept offers a Stillwater-inspired menu consisting of gourmet sandwiches and salads.
 The 1890 Market is a rebranding of OSU’s largest on-campus convenience store currently operating in Kerr-Drummond — Twenty Something.
 As with all University Dining Services campus convenience stores, the 1890 Market will house a selection of groceries, grab-and-go items, snacks and necessities.
 This convenience store will have increased shopping space providing an expansive selection of products.